nikolaynau/vue-map-ui-docs/docs/components/map/map.md

 # Map

-Base component, contains and wrap all the other components.
+The `VMap` component is used to create a map.
+This base component contains and wraps all other components.

 ## Basic usage